caburke/pyodeinfer/README.md

 along with a normal likelihood with mean defined by the solution of a system of ODEs in odeinfer/ode_models define the posterior distribution that is the target of the population MCMC algorithm.

+### Results
+This repo was a good way to get initial results for this project, but the ODE solver wasn't fast enough and so the code was migrated to MATLAB to make use of the SUNDIALS ODE Solver toolbox in MATLAB and automatic differentiation for the Simplified manifold metropolis adjusted langevin algorithm SMMALA.
+This code has a better package structure and can be found in my MATLAB_ODE repo.